objarni/tetris/IDEAS.md

 E.g
   * "Hello World" in C, can be morphed into "Doom"
-  * The Facebook source code, initially written in PHP, can be morphed into Wordpress, also written in C
+  * The Facebook source code, initially written in PHP, can be morphed into WordPress, also written in C
   * The first piece of software you ever wrote, can be re-designed into a professional, polished, product